Film Spoilers and

 The Killer Was Hospital Orderly Neal Booker

-Living independently with guide dog Ralphie, her sight was slowly being restored after a corneal transplant operation.
-While still experiencing problems with her sight from a phenomenon of "perceptual delay" (she was exasperated: "I can't see things that are right in front of me, and I can see things that couldn't be there"), she became involved as a 'witness' to a murder six weeks after her operation.
-At 3:48 am, she heard noises upstairs from her victimized apartment neighbor Valerie Wheaton (Joy Gregory) - who it was learned two days afterward was strangled, then raped and had her wrists slashed (postmortem), and was left in her bathtub with a Russian cross necklace.
+She became involved as a 'witness' to a murder six weeks after her operation.
+At 3:48 am, she heard noises upstairs from her victimized apartment neighbor Valerie Wheaton (Joy Gregory).
+After the commotion, she saw a shadowy figure descending the stairs.
+It was learned two days afterwards that Valerie had been strangled, then raped and had her wrists slashed (postmortem) to drain her blood, and was left in her bathtub with a Russian cross necklace.

 When Emma realized the killer's hands were washed with surgical soap to get rid of the blood, it was hinted that Emma's eye doctor, Dr. Pierce (Peter Friedman), a spurned paramour, was the killer.